The Basics of Critiquing II: More on Protagonists and (Slippery) Goals

 • Tom Ripley is a protagonist.

-So when you begin your critique, mull over in your head for awhile who the protagonist is – it can be fun to think about, and much more challenging than you might suppose.
+So when you begin your critique, mull over in your head who the protagonist is – it can be fun to think about, and much more challenging than you might suppose.
 It’s also fun to analyze why an author chose that person as the protagonist.
 For instance, why did Truman Capote choose the killer as the protagonist of In Cold Blood instead of, say, a cop?

 More on goals